 Diffraction & Interference

-Light & Quantum 🎯
+Light & Quantum ๐ฏ

-Key Takeaways — Part 6
+Key Takeaways โ Part 6

-E=hf=hc/λ: higher frequency = higher energy
+E=hf=hc/ฮป: higher frequency = higher energy = shorter wavelength

-Photoelectric effect: threshold frequency matters, not intensity
+Photoelectric effect: threshold FREQUENCY matters for emission, not intensity

 EM spectrum order: Radio < Micro < IR < Visible < UV < X-ray < Gamma

-Nuclear Physics
+Nuclear Notation

 Radioactive Decay Types